-- 36. Plaintiff is informed and believes, and based thereon alleges, that Defendants knew or should have known that Defendants had to keep complete and accurate payroll records for Plaintiff, the other class members, and the Aggrieved Employees in accordance with California law, but, in fact, did not keep complete and accurate payroll records. - 37.
-Plaintiff is informed and believes, and based thereon alleges, that Defendants knew or should have known that Plaintiff, the other class members, and the Aggrieved Employees were entitled to reimbursement for necessary business-related expenses. - 38.
-Plaintiff is informed and believes, and based thereon alleges, that Defendants knew or should have known that they had a duty to compensate Plaintiff, the other class members, and the Aggrieved Employees pursuant to California law, and that Defendants had the financial ability to pay such compensation, but willfully, knowingly, and intentionally failed to do so, and falsely represented to Plaintiff, the other class members, and the Aggrieved Employees that they were properly denied wages, all in order to increase Defendants' profits. - 39.
+- 38. Plaintiff is informed and believes, and based thereon alleges, that Defendants knew or should have known that Defendants had to keep complete and accurate payroll records for Plaintiff, the other class members, and the Aggrieved Employees in accordance with California law, but, in fact, did not keep complete and accurate payroll records. - 39.
+Plaintiff is informed and believes, and based thereon alleges, that Defendants knew or should have known that Plaintiff, the other class members, and the Aggrieved Employees were entitled to reimbursement for necessary business-related expenses. - 40.
+Plaintiff is informed and believes, and based thereon alleges, that Defendants knew or should have known that they had a duty to compensate Plaintiff, the other class members, and the Aggrieved Employees pursuant to California law, and that Defendants had the financial ability to pay such compensation, but willfully, knowingly, and intentionally failed to do so, and falsely represented to Plaintiff, the other class members, and the Aggrieved Employees that they were properly denied wages, all in order to increase Defendants' profits. - 41.
 During the relevant time period, Defendants failed to pay overtime wages to Plaintiff, the other class members, and the Aggrieved Employees for all overtime hours worked.
-Plaintiff, the other class members, and the Aggrieved Employees were required to work more than eight (8) hours per day and/or forty (40) hours per week without overtime compensation for all overtime hours worked. - 40.
-During the relevant time period, Defendants failed to provide all requisite uninterrupted meal and rest periods to Plaintiff, the other class members, and the Aggrieved Employees. - 41.
-During the relevant time period, Defendants failed to pay Plaintiff, the other class members, and the Aggrieved Employees at least minimum wages for all hours worked. - 42.
-During the relevant time period, Defendants failed to pay Plaintiff, the other class members, and the Aggrieved Employees all wages owed to them upon discharge or resignation. - 43.
-During the relevant time period, Defendants failed to pay Plaintiff, the other class members, and the Aggrieved Employees all wages within any time permissible under
+Plaintiff, the other class members, and the Aggrieved Employees were required to work more than eight (8) hours per day and/or forty (40) hours per week without overtime compensation for all overtime hours worked. - 42.
+During the relevant time period, Defendants failed to provide all requisite uninterrupted meal and rest periods to Plaintiff, the other class members, and the Aggrieved Employees. - 43.
+During the relevant time period, Defendants required Plaintiff, the other class members, and the Aggrieved Employees to remain on Defendants' premises during purported rest periods, thereby failing to relieve them of all employer control.

-California law, including, inter alia, California Labor Code section 204.

-- 44. During the relevant time period, Defendants failed to provide complete or accurate wage statements to Plaintiff, the other class members, and the Aggrieved Employees. - 45.
-During the relevant time period, Defendants failed to keep complete or accurate payroll records for Plaintiff, the other class members, and the Aggrieved Employees. - 46.
-During the relevant time period, Defendants failed to reimburse Plaintiff, the other class members, and the Aggrieved Employees for all necessary business-related expenses and costs. - 47.
-During the relevant time period, Defendants failed to properly compensate Plaintiff, the other class members, and the Aggrieved Employees pursuant to California law in order to increase Defendants' profits. - 48.
+- During the relevant time period, Defendants failed to pay Plaintiff, the other 44. class members, and the Aggrieved Employees at least minimum wages for all hours worked. - 45.
+During the relevant time period, Defendants rounded the work time recorded by Plaintiff and other class members in a manner that was not fair and neutral on its face and/or that favored Defendants over time, resulting in Plaintiff, the other class members, and the Aggrieved Employees being underpaid for their time worked. - 46.
+During the relevant time period, Defendants failed to pay Plaintiff, the other class members, and the Aggrieved Employees all wages owed to them upon discharge or resignation. - 47.
+During the relevant time period, Defendants failed to pay Plaintiff, the other class members, and the Aggrieved Employees all wages within any time permissible under California law, including, inter alia, California Labor Code section 204. - During the relevant time period, Defendants failed to provide complete or 48. accurate wage statements to Plaintiff, the other class members, and the Aggrieved Employees. - 49.
+During the relevant time period, Defendants failed to keep complete or accurate payroll records for Plaintiff, the other class members, and the Aggrieved Employees. - 50.
+During the relevant time period, Defendants failed to reimburse Plaintiff, the other class members, and the Aggrieved Employees for all necessary business-related expenses and costs. - 51.
+During the relevant time period, Defendants failed to properly compensate Plaintiff, the other class members, and the Aggrieved Employees pursuant to California law in order to increase Defendants' profits. - 52.
 California Labor Code section 218 states that nothing in Article 1 of the Labor Code shall limit the right of any wage claimant to "sue directly . . . for any wages or penalty due to him [or her] under this article."